noirlam860/AASD_Applied_Math_task/README.md

-# Ex-4: Binary Classifier for MNIST
+# Ex-5: Multiclass Classifier

 ## Overview
-In this exercise, you will implement a binary classifier to classify a single number from the MNIST dataset.
-You will be required to complete the functions provided in the Python files.
+In this exercise, you will implement a multiclass classifier using the concepts learned in previous exercises.

 ## Objectives
-1. Define dense models with single and hidden layers.
-2. Train a model to classify a single digit from the MNIST dataset.
+1. Enhance your understanding of multiclass classification.
+2. Reuse and modify solutions from previous exercises.
+3. Implement and train a multiclass classifier model.
-3. Evaluate the performance of the trained model.
+4. Evaluate the performance of the model.

 ## The Assignment
-You are required to complete the following functions in 'layered_model.py'.
-Your completed functions should pass the tests provided.
-1. `define_dense_model_single_layer`: Define a dense model with a single layer.
-2. `define_dense_model_with_hidden_layer`: Define a dense model with a hidden layer.
-3. `fit_mnist_model_single_digit`: Train the model for a single digit classification.
-4. `evaluate_mnist_model_single_digit`: Evaluate the performance of the trained model.
+You can reuse your solutions for `define_dense_model_single_layer` and `define_dense_model_with_hidden_layer` from Exercise 4.
+However, you need to fill in the functions `fit_mnist_model` and `evaluate_mnist_model`.
+Try to experiment with the number of epochs and batch size if the tests do not pass initially.

 ---